 When we got back to New Orleans, I packed my duffel.

 I had had enough, not of the ship and the crew but of the monotonous hard work.
 Red Lead can drain the romance of the sea.
 I wanted an egg cream.

 I signed off.
 A pocketful of cash in hand, I spent a few days walking around looking for life.
 Finding what there was, I bought a Greyhound ticket for the 28 hour trip to New York.

 The bus took us into a different and uglier world.

 The gas stations and road stops had two water fountains, one for “Whites Only” and one for “Blacks”.
 The same for the toilets.
 Some “blacks” on the coach, unwilling to go in these stops, asked if I would bring out sandwiches or ice cream for them.

-On the ship there was the equality of work.
+On the ship there was always the equality of hard work.
 Here skin color defined everything.

-Finally, we entered yet another world, my world.
-The bus rose up out of the Lincoln Tunnel and we were back in Manhattan.
-New York.
+Finally, the bus rose up out of the Lincoln Tunnel and we were back in New York.
+The City.

 The next summer I boarded a WWII era Liberty ship, the Andrew Jackson, from the port of Newark and crossed the Atlantic.
 After 12 rocky days at 11 knots we docked in Southampton.
 Le Havre, Rotterdam and Bremerhaven followed, in what order I forget.It was the end of my time at sea.